Bollnäs GIF Fotboll

 Bollnäs GIF FF is a Swedish football club located in Bollnäs.

 Background

-Since their foundation Bollnäs GIF FF has participated in the upper and lower divisions of the Swedish football league system.
-The club played in Division 4 Hälsingland the season 2014 which is the sixth tier of Swedish football.
+Since their foundation, Bollnäs GIF FF has participated in the upper and lower divisions of the Swedish football league system.
+The club played in Division 4 Hälsingland in 2014 which is the sixth tier of Swedish football.
 The first place in the league promoted the team to Division 3 Södra Norrland season 2015.
 They play their home matches at the Sävstaås IP in Bollnäs.

-Bollnäs GIF FF are affiliated to the Hälsinglands Fotbollförbund.
+Bollnäs GIF FF is affiliated with the Hälsinglands Fotbollförbund.

 The Bollnäs GIF bandy team is highly successful.

 Season to season

 In their early history Bollnäs GIF competed in the following divisions:

 In recent seasons Bollnäs GIF have competed in the following divisions:

 Attendances

 In recent seasons Bollnäs GIF FF have had the following average attendances: